unrealists/hasura-versioned-data-tutorial/readme.md

 ##  Brief Glimpse into my joy

 I will be way more quick with this one.
-I want, _very quickly and simply_, to show you that what I am capable of doing with this badboy.
+I want, _very quickly and simply_, to show you that what I am capable of doing with this bad boy.
 So don't whine to me that this example is too simple.
 You can do way more than what I am about to show you. with that said, here we go...

 Imagine a GraphQL API that:
 - Versions any change you can do to a database table